gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 -   The [clang](http://clang.org/) compiler version 8 or higher.
 -   A machine that supports the x86-64 architecture.

-If you don’t currently have cmake and clang installed, you can use the following commands to install them:
+If you don't currently have cmake and clang installed, you can use the following commands to install them:

 **sudo apt update && apt upgrade && apt install cmake clang1**